The Best Comedies On Netflix Right Now, Ranked

 Recent Changes Through August 2020:

-Removed: Back To The Future, Edge Of Seventeen, As Good As It Gets
+Removed: Back To The Future, Edge Of Seventeen, As Good As It Gets, Goon

-Added: Frances Ha, Airplane!, Kung Fu Hustle
+Added: Frances Ha, Airplane!, Kung Fu Hustle, Being John Malkovich